 These can usually be seen easily on website blog posts in the form of hyperlinks or a ‘Related Posts’ section at the bottom of the page.

-High-quality visuals are essential for any web design in 2020, these can take the form of images, videos, icons or other graphics.
+High-quality visuals are essential for any web design, these can take the form of images, videos, icons or other graphics.

 Strong visuals keep your visitors engaged while they continue to explore your website and learn more about your product or service.